 Do you feel healthier just looking at all that green stuff?
 I know I do!

-Here’s what happens: you bring a big ol’ pot of water to the boil and salt it generously.
-Biff in the edamame pasta, and let it do it’s thing.
-The situation will vary from brand to brand, but my edamame noodles cook up in about 4 minutes.
+Add the edamame noodles, and let it do its thing.
+The cooking time will vary from brand to brand, but my edamame noodles cook up in about 4 minutes.

 Then, gather up your support crew.
 This is your chopped herbs, some radishes sliced into fancy little matchsticks (not as fussy as it sounds), some chopped, toasted hazelnuts (friends, I cheated and bought pre-toasted hazelnuts and I don't regret a thing!), a lemon, and some good-quality olive oil.

 Legume pasta is kind of amazing.
 It varies from brand to brand, but this one in particular contains nothing but green soybean flour.
 Some are blended with a different type of flour, which is usually gluten free, but check the labels if that's important to you.

 Yes my friends, edamame pasta is completely vegan.
 Edamame pasta is also a good source of complex carbohydrates, and since it's packaged with lots of fiber and protein, it'll help keep your blood sugar nice and stable.
 It also fills you up without making you feel sluggish and overly full.

 Since bean pasta is made from beans, it's hella rich in dietary fiber and plant-based protein.
 But, listen up: bean pasta is not for everyone!
 If you're sensitive to FODMAPs then bean pasta may not be a good choice for you.

-I normally have an iron gut, but lately I’ve been struggling with painful bloating when I eat certain foods (although it’s next to impossible to pinpoint exactly what’s causing it) and I did find that one of the times I ate this pasta it caused some problems.
+I normally have an iron gut, and I did find that one of the times I ate this pasta it caused some problems.
 However, I ate it the next three days in a row without incident, so who knows.